 Analysis of Poem "The Windhover" by Gerard Manley Hopkins

-Hopkins and The Windhover
+Hopkins and a Summary of The Windhover

 The Windhover is one of the best known sonnets by Gerard Manley Hopkins and was inspired by the sight of a small falcon, a kestrel, which often faces against the wind to hover above its prey.
 Hence the alternative name of windhover.